 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are typically more costly than regular phone calls.
+Phone calls made in jail are typically more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on when and how often you can use the phone, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you are under any sort of disciplinary procedure, phone privileges may be limited or eliminated completely, as part of the punishment.

 Phone Number: (850) 785-5245